albar965/littlenavmap-manual/en/MENUS.md

 #### Reset all Messages {#reset-all-messages}

-This will re-enable all dialogs that were disabled by selecting `Do not show this dialog again` or similar messages.
+This will re-enable all dialogues that were disabled by selecting `Do not show this dialog again` or similar messages.

 #### ![Options](../images/icons/settings.png "Options") Options {#options}